 Targets are a prickly issue!
-What basis do you use to establish targets that are fair and achievable?
+What basis do you use to establish targets for self-employed commission-only sales agents that are fair and achievable?
 Target setting traditionally lies in the domain of the salaried salesforce – which most sales agents have left behind for good.
 Sales agents set their own agenda, and essentially cannot be told what to do.
 Therefore the setting of ‘targets’ may be met with something between passive agreement and total rejection.
 Either way, the likely net result will be that your targets are completely ignored!

 Most sales agents are happy to have left behind their ‘repping’ days, with managers often breathing down their necks.
 Now they are self-employed, so they will want to work to the beat of their own drum, not yours.
 Trying to impose such management techniques is more likely to rub them up the wrong way – and therefore be counter-productive.

-Achievement of targets may indeed be outside the agents’ control.
+Achievement of targets may indeed be outside the sales agents’ control.
 And targets may not be fair or realistic in the first place.

 To sum up – targets are best avoided – especially in the early years of a sales agency.